NickKelly1/iterable/README.md

 #### exclude

-Filters items out of the collection if they match any of the given values.
+Removes values from the collection that equal any of the given values.

 ```ts
 // signature